 About CEREC Crowns

 Instead of making two visits for a crown, inlay, or onlay, CEREC by Sirona uses Computer-Aided Design (CAD) and Computer-Aided Manufacturing (CAM) that allows general and cosmetic dentists, Drs.
-Martin, Martin, and Marshall of Martin Dentistry in Indianapolis and Fishers, IN, to design, mill, and place permanent restorations in a single dental appointment.
+Martin, Martin, and Marshall of Martin Dentistry in Indianapolis, IN to design, mill, and place permanent restorations in a single dental appointment.
 Benefits of CEREC include:

 - One visit crowns, inlays, and onlays